 Hans Christian Andersen House

 H.C.
-Andersen's House - a world you think you know - Visit the newly built Hans Christian Andersen House in the historic quarter.
+Andersen's House - a world you think you know - Visit the popular Hans Christian Andersen House in the historic quarter.

 The museum gives you the opportunity to see new sides of Hans Christian Andersen's writing.
 The focus is not on Andersen the person and his story, but on the fairy tales he wrote and their voice.
 The museum doesn't talk ABOUT Hans Christian Andersen, it talks AS Hans Christian Andersen.
 You can listen to the audio guide in Danish, English and German.